Book of Days (The Psychedelic Furs album)

-Book of Days is the sixth studio album by the English rock band the Psychedelic Furs, released in 1989 by Columbia Records.
+Book of Days is the sixth studio album by the English rock band the Psychedelic Furs, released in October 1989 by Columbia Records.
 It reached No. 74 on the UK Albums Chart and No. 138 on the US Billboard 200.

 Two singles were released from the album, "Should God Forget" and "House", which peaked at No. 8 and No. 1, respectively, on the Billboard Modern Rock Tracks chart.
 "House" also reached No. 90 in the UK Singles Chart.

 Production

 The album was coproduced by David M. Allen.
 It marked the return of original bandmember Vince Ely.

 Critical reception

 The St. Petersburg Times noted that "the Furs often sound downright metallic, kicking out churning, noisome arrangements and hard-rock riffs."
 The Boston Globe deemed the album "dense, murky, agitated, hauntingly pretty and lush in places, generally caustic."
 The Toronto Star determined that the album "merits the attention of longtime fans, if only for the raw, anxious intensity that has sprung anew in Richard Butler's doom-laden voice."

 The Spin Alternative Record Guide panned David M. Allen's "muddy mix," writing that "Butler's voice has never come across so biteless and small."